The flight was expensive and so was a night at the Hyatt. With Traveler's Joy, we could afford to buy it. Poetic!

 Looking to charter a boat?
 Look no further than Captain Andy's, which provides romantic sunset sails, rafting expeditions, snorkel tours, and even whale watching tours during the winter months.
 Meanwhile, for the best snorkeling and diving experiences, check out Anini Beach, Kee Beach, Poipu Beach Park, or Salt Pond Beach Park during your visit to the island.

-St. Regis Princeville - Located on the gorgeous north shore of Kauai and overlooking picturesque Hanalei Bay and Makana Mountain, this five-star luxury resort is well worth the splurge.
-Highlights include renowned oceanside dining, a private beach with water sports center, and a 5,000-square-foot infinity pool open 24 hours a day.
+Princeville Resort - Located on the north shore of Kauai, overlooking picturesque Hanalei Bay and Makana Mountain, this luxury resort is well worth the five-star price tag.
+Highlights include oceanside dining, a private beach with a water sports center, and a 5,000 square-foot infinity pool.

-Kauai Beach Resort - Kauai Beach Resort is a great alternative to the island's larger, more expensive resorts.
-Guests will particularly enjoy the hotel's four swimming pools (complete with cascading waterfalls and man-made lagoons), four restaurants, salon and spa, and state-of-the-art fitness center.
-But perhaps its greatest asset is seclusion: Kauai Beach Resort is situated on a rural stretch of Kauai's eastern coast, ensuring picturesque views and a peaceful stay.
+Aqua Kauai Beach Resort - Here, couples will find an ideal alternative to the island’s larger, more pricey resorts.
+Couples will particularly enjoy the four swimming pools (complete with cascading waterfalls and man-made lagoons), four restaurants, salon and spa, and state-of-the-art fitness center.
+But perhaps its greatest asset is seclusion: Kauai Beach Resort is situated on a rural stretch of Kauai’s eastern coast, offering picturesque views and peaceful environs.

-Caffe Coco - Situated on the Coconut Coast, this charming cottage cafe features a lovely garden area perfect for al fresco dining.
-Menu highlights include fresh fish, local produce, and creative bistro-style dishes in a lovely garden, perfect for alfresco dining.
+Caffe Coco - Situated on the Coconut Coast, this charming cottage café serves fresh fish, local produce, and creative bistro-style dishes in a lovely garden, perfect for alfresco dining.